-In May, June, July, September, October, and December 2021, the Company issued various batches of convertible notes to 10 accredited investors which included 5 third parties in the aggregate principal amount of \$3,580,488 and 5 related parties in the aggregate principal amount of \$2,437,574 (see Note 10).
+In May, June, July, September, October, and December 2021, the Company issued various batches of convertible notes to 10 accredited investors which included 5 third parties in the aggregate principal amount of \$3,580,488 and 5 related parties in the aggregate principal amount of \$2,437,574.
 Pursuant to the agreement, the maturity date is 36 months after the issuance, provided that if an IPO listing is not successful, the accredited investors should be entitled to require the Company to redeem the convertible notes at the subscription/conversion of \$6.90 per share along with interest payable at the rate of 12.0% per annum.
 The Company also evaluated the convertible notes agreement under ASC 815 and determined none of the embedded terms in the convertible notes required bifurcation and liability classification.
 However, the Company was required to determine if the debt contained a BCF and determined that the conversion price (\$6.90) was above the market price (\$5.48) as per an enterprise per share value appraised from an independent third party, and the convertible notes do not contain a beneficial conversion feature.
 As a result, the Company record the proceeds received from these convertible notes as a liability in its entirely.
-As of June 30, 2022, the convertible note balance from these 10 accredited investors amounted to \$6,018,062.
-Upon completion of the Company's Offering on August 15, 2022, the balance of these convertible notes amounted to \$6,018,062 was converted into 872,183 shares of common stock, among which, \$2,437,574 was converted into 353,272 shares of common stock are belonged to the related parties.
+Upon completion of the Company's Offering on August 15, 2022, the balance of these convertible notes amounted to \$6,018,062 was converted into 12,460 (872,183 pre reverse split) shares of common stock, among which, \$2,437,574 was converted into 5,047 (353,272 pre reverse split) shares of common stock are belonged to the related parties.

-On February 28, 2023, The Company entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") with YA II PN, Ltd., ("YA II PN"), a third party.
+On February 28, 2023, the Company entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") with YA II PN, Ltd., ("YA II PN"), a third party.
 Pursuant to the Securities Purchase agreement, YA II PN agreed to purchase two unsecured convertible notes, in the aggregate principal amount of up to \$5,500,000.00 in a private placement (the "Private Placement") for a purchase price with respect to each convertible note of 92% of the initial principal amount of such convertible notes.
 The convertible notes accrue or will accrue interest at 4.0% per annum and has a 12-month term after disbursement.
 The conversion price, as of any conversion date or other date of determination, is the lower of (i) \$1.6204 per share of Common Stock (the "Fixed Conversion Price") or (ii) 93% of the lowest volume-weighted average price ("VWAP") of the common shares on the primary market during the 10 consecutive trading days immediately preceding the date on which YA II PN exercises its conversion right in accordance with the requirements of the applicable convertible debenture or other date of determination, but not lower than \$0.25 per share (the "Floor Price").
 The conversion price will be subject to adjustment to give effect to any stock dividend, stock split or recapitalization.